Text of the Poem The Tiger (The Tiger)

 In the first stanza, the poet says that the tiger is in the deep forest and burning (glowing) like (yellow) fire where it is roaming in the night time.
 The words “burning bright” reflect the tiger’s bright yellow colour that makes it look fierce.

-In the second couplet of the first stanza, the poet makes a rhetorical question, which is the immortal hand or eye which is capable of creating or building its fearful symmetry.
+In second couplet of first stanza, the poet makes a rhetorical question, which is the immortal hand or eye which is capable of creating or building its fearful symmetry.
 William Blake appreciates the power of God who can create such a fearful structure and bear its appearance.
 The man can neither create such fearful symmetry nor can bear it because of fearful appearance.

 2nd Stanza of the Poem The Tiger:

-In the first couplet of second stanza, Blake continues talking about eyes of the tiger.
-He says that when the tiger’s eyes spark; they appear to have a fire raging within them.
+In first couplet of second stanza, Blake continues talking about eyes of the tiger.
+He says that when the tiger’s eyes spark, they appear to have a fire raging within them.
 He wonders from which distant the fire has been brought for the eyes of the tiger.
-The fire has been brought either from skies or from deep oceans (that means either from sun/heaven or core of the earth/hell) because it is not an ordinary fire of this world but a divine one which makes the eyes of the tiger so fierce.
+The fire has been brought either from skies or from deep oceans that means either from sun/heaven or core of the earth/hell) because it is not an ordinary fire of this world but divine one which makes the eyes of the tiger so fierce.
 In the second couplet, the poet wonders which were those wings that took Him to those distant areas.
 He also questions how strong the hands of the tiger’s Maker had to be that He brought such divine fire under his control.
 So, in the first couplet, Blake appreciates the divine fire and in the second couplet, he appreciates the Wings and Hands of the Creator Who has control over fire.

 3rd Stanza of the Poem The Tiger:

-In the third stanza of the poem, the poet thinks about the tiger’s Maker manipulating the ligaments of the tiger’s huge body with his own hands.
+In third stanza of the poem, the poet thinks about the tiger’s Maker manipulating the ligaments of the tiger’s huge body with his own hands.
 The poet also talks about the tiger’s heart.
-He wonders what kind of shoulders and the art the Creator would have which shape the muscles or ligaments of the tiger’s heart.
-He then questins that how much force his shoulders would have to hold to be able to do that.
+He wonders what kind of shoulders and the art the Creator would have which shape the muscles or ligaments of tiger’s heart.
+He then questions that how much force his shoulders would have to hold to be able to do that.
 He also wonders for the skillful technique would have to be adopted to achieve this mighty task.
-The poet also wonders the moment when the tiger came alive with its beating heart and wonders how powerful the maker’s hands and feet would have to be in order to not be intimidated by the beast.
+The poet also wonders the moment when the tiger came alive with its beating heart, and wonders how powerful the maker’s hands and feet would have to be in order to not be intimidated by the beast.

 4th Stanza of the Poem The Tiger:

-In 4th stanza, the poet compares the creator of the tiger with the blacksmith in his imiginition.
+In 4th stanza, the poet compares the creator of the tiger with blacksmith in his imagination.
 He wonders for the divine tools like hammer, chain, anvil and furnace the Creator would have used for creating the tiger’s brain and his solid and heavy body.
 He also thinks that the tiger’s brain must have been made in a furnace with high temperatures.
-It must have been a terrible moment when the tiger was created, and also imagines how powerful is a fist that could grab the tiger in its grasp.
+It must have been terrible moment when the tiger was created, and also imagines how powerful is fist that could grab the tiger in its grasp.

 5th Stanza of the Poem The Tiger: